-- 5.1 A range of development scenarios have been tested with prime objectives being the redevelopment of the tower block sites, reducing risk of development within the Green Belt where possible and maximising new housing provision. - 5.2 Option 1 showed no Green Belt incursion and options 2 and 3 had minor incursions just south of Morrison House and Bevan House tower blocks.
+5.1 A range of development scenarios have been tested with prime objectives being the redevelopment of the tower block sites, reducing risk of development within the Green Belt where possible and maximising new housing provision.

+- 5.2 Appendix 2 shows the location of the tower blocks.
+Keir Hardie House is located in the northern end of Blackshots and the appendix currently shows a red line drawn around the existing residential tower together with the adjoining area for play and garage blocks.
+An electric sub-station is also at this location. - 5.3 Bevan House and Morrison House are located together at the southern end of the estate with the red line drawing shown at the Appendix currently capturing the footpaths entering the access road, the electric substation, and a number of adjoining garage blocks.
+The nearby dwellings on Laird Avenue are fully excluded from this area. - 5.4 The drawings at Appendix 2 are intended to show the location of the existing towers and their immediate vicinity as potential development sites but are not put forward in this report as a boundary line to be agreed.
+The testing and definition of the development boundary would be considered under the further work described at paragraph 1.4 and form part of future reports. - 5.5 Under the scenarios already considered Option 1 showed no Green Belt incursion and options 2 and 3 had minor incursions just south of Morrison House and Bevan House tower blocks.
 Option 3 showed greater density in the northern site than Option 2.
-The fourth option tested greater Green Belt incursion at this location in order to reduce densities and provide a broader mix of housing and new homes. - 5.3 The approach to parking provision has been to ensure policy compliance typically with 1.5 to 1.7 spaces per dwelling on average with option 4 eliminating the need for undercroft parking, and limited undercroft parking for

-- options 1 to 3. - 5.4 Each option has a maximum height of 6 storeys and as noted above aim to improve active surveillance of the adjacent King George's field and create walkable, liveable blocks with attractive amenity spaces. - 5.5 Detailed work to arrive at a viable and planning acceptable option is now required.
+The fourth option tested greater Green Belt incursion at this location in order to reduce densities and provide a broader mix of housing and new homes. - 5.6 The approach to parking provision has been to ensure policy compliance typically with 1.5 to 1.7 spaces per dwelling on average with option 4 eliminating the need for undercroft parking, and limited undercroft parking for options 1 to 3. - 5.7 Each option has a maximum height of 6 storeys and as noted above aim to improve active surveillance of the adjacent King George's field and create walkable, liveable blocks with attractive amenity spaces. - 5.8 Detailed work to arrive at a viable and planning acceptable option is now required.
+Achieving this optimum solution is now a critical task and will necessitate careful consideration, potentially some difficult choices and compromise.
+However, as noted elsewhere the principle of development and progressing a scheme is now of the utmost importance.